MARii and Cryptovalley Malaysia ink agreement on blockchain technologies for enhanced consumerism, entrepreneurship and environmental conservation

-The Malaysia Automotive Institute (MAI) and Cryptovalley Malaysia (CVM) today signed a Memorandum of Agreement (MoA) to initiate Blockchain technology applications in the automotive sector.
+The Malaysia Automotive, Robotics & IoT Institute (MARii) and Cryptovalley Malaysia (CVM) today signed a Memorandum of Agreement (MoA) to initiate Blockchain technology applications in the automotive sector.
 The MoA serves as an enabler to the recently launched National Policy on Industry 4.0 (Industry4WRD).

-The collaboration between MAI and CVM will prompt four immediate initiatives that will benefit the consumers, entrepreneur and environment.
+The collaboration between MARii and CVM will prompt four immediate initiatives that will benefit the consumers, entrepreneur, and environment.
 These initiatives are:

 1. Ensuring proper distribution of original spare parts